-Recognised for many years as one of the foremost barristers in his area, Alisdair practises in serious crime.
-He is well-known as specialist defence counsel in rape, and other difficult, complex sexual offences including historical allegations and those involving child witnesses.
-He has acted in many very high profile cases, including the successful defence of actor Michael Le Vell, and is a former Times Lawyer of the Week.
-He has also gained recognition for his expertise in both financial crime and homicide.
-In addition, he practises in professional disciplinary tribunals, inquests and licensing.
+Recognised for many years as of one of the foremost barristers in his area, Alisdair practises in serious crime.
+He is well-known as specialist defence counsel in homicide, fraud, and difficult, complex sexual offences.
+He has acted in many very high profile cases, including the successful defence of Coronation Street actor Michael Le Vell.
+He is a former Times Lawyer of the Week and also practises in professional disciplinary tribunals, inquests, and licensing.

 He has a successful appellate practice in both the Court of Appeal, where he is asked to take over cases in which he was not previously instructed, and in the form of judicial review.